 Players who have a common interest are engaged in a game with incomplete information.
-Before playing they get differential signals that stochastically depend on the actual state of nature.
-These signal not only provide the players with partial information about the state of nature but also serve as a correlation means.
+Before playing they get differential stochastic signals that depend on the actual state of nature.
+These signals provide the players with partial information about the state of nature and may also serve as a means of correlation.

 Different information structures induce different outcomes.
-An information structure is better than another, with respect to a certain solution concept, if the highest solution payoff it induces is at least that induced by the latter structure.
-This paper fully characterizes when one information structure is better than another with respect to various solution concepts.
-The solution concepts we refer to differ from each other in the scope of communication allowed between the players.
-The characterizations are phrased in terms of maps that take signals of one structure and (stochastically) translate them to signals of another structure.
+An information structure is better than another, with respect to a certain solution concept, if the highest solution payoff it induces is at least that induced by the other structure.
+This paper characterizes the situation where one information structure is better than another with respect to various solution concepts: Nash equilibrium, strategic-normal-form correlated equilibrium, agent-normal-form correlated equilibrium and belief-invariant Bayesian solution.
+These solution concepts differ from one another in the scope of communication allowed between the players.
+The characterizations use maps that stochastically translate signals of one structure to signals of another.